Hierarchical Refinement of Universal Multimodal Attacks on Vision-Language Models: Conclusions, Limitations and Future Work

 \subsection{Limitations and Future Work}

-Despite the significant improvement in universal adversarial transferability, the text attack implemented by inserting a uniform word across different sentences remains perceptible to humans.
-This is due to the discrete nature of text, even though we restrict the perturbation magnitude.
-In future work, we aim to develop more imperceptible text-based attacks.
-Additionally, adversarial transferability is still limited in certain settings, particularly under low perturbation budgets.
-We plan to further investigate the underlying mechanisms of model perception and explore more effective and transferable universal attack strategies.
+Despite the significant improvements in universal adversarial transferability, the text attack that inserts a uniform word across different sentences remains perceptible to human readers.
+This limitation stems from the discrete nature of text, even when the perturbation magnitude is strictly constrained.
+In future work, we aim to develop more imperceptible text-based attack strategies.
+Moreover, adversarial transferability remains limited in certain scenarios, particularly under low perturbation budgets.
+We plan to further investigate the underlying mechanisms of model perception and explore more effective and transferable universal attack methods.